the-rahulpatel/Currency-converter/README.md

 # Currency-converter

-This allows you to collect the infomation regarding:
+This allows you to collect the infomation of:
   - the current rate of the currency
   - converting the currency into another
   - collecting information about symbols of various currencies